Zachary-Levesque/AI-Games-and-Logic-Solvers/README.md

 ## Engineering Improvements Added

 - Root-level `pyproject.toml` with dependencies and pytest configuration.
+- GitHub Actions CI for repeatable verification on pushes and pull requests.
 - Automated tests in `tests/`.
 - Safer and more deterministic search behavior in Tic-Tac-Toe.
 - Stronger inference closure in Minesweeper.